Alisha Rees: ‘Fastest woman in Scotland’

 February 2023 Rees won a bronze medal in the 60m race at the British Indoor Athletics Championships in Birmingham.

 Injury, illness and return

 In July 2023, Rees reached the final of the 100 metres at the British Athletics Championships but in terrible weather conditions suffered a bad fall and hamstring injury.
 That injury and a subsequent auto-immune illness led her to miss the best part of two years before returning to track racing in the spring of 2025.
 In June 2025, alongside Lucy Fraser, Alyson Bell and Georgina Adam she was part of a Scottish 4 x 100 metres relay team which ran the second fastest time in Scottish history (44.62 seconds) and met the qualifying standard for the 2026 Commonwealth Games.

+Rees was named in the Scottish team for the 2026 Commonwealth Games in Glasgow, competing in the women's 4 × 100 m relay.